MicrosoftDocs/windows-dev-docs/terminal/customize-settings/interaction.md

 ___

-## Remove trailing white-spaces when copying text in rectangular selection to clipboard (preview)
+## Remove trailing white-space in rectangular selection ([Preview](https://aka.ms/terminal-preview))

 When this is set to `true` and you copy text in a rectangular (block) selection to the clipboard, trailing white-spaces are removed from each line.
 When it's set to `false`, the white-spaces are preserved, ensuring that all lines have the same length.
-To copy text in a rectangular (block) selection, hold down the `Alt` key, right-click and drag your mouse over the text area you want to select.
+To copy text in a rectangular (block) selection, hold down the <kbd>Alt</kbd> key, right-click, and drag your mouse over the text area you want to select.
 This can be useful for selecting text columns, etc.

 **Property name:** `trimBlockSelection`